fabriziosalmi/Youtube-Playlist-Manager/README.md

 ========================

-:warning: **This project is no longer in development.**
+:warning: &nbsp;**This project is no longer in development**

 ---

-An advanced playlist manager for youtube, that lets youperform various batch actions.
+An advanced playlist manager for Youtube that lets you perform various batch actions.

 **Open source under the [MIT](http://opensource.org/licenses/MIT) or [CC-BY-SA](https://creativecommons.org/licenses/by-sa/2.0/) license.**
 [**Live Demo**](http://elias-schuett.de/git/Youtube-Playlist-Manager/)